openvinotoolkit/docker_ci/docs/tutorials/OV_docker_VScode.md

         }
 ```

+After that you can access to the launch.json file via default command palette flow: `View -> Command Palette...
+(F1) -> Open launch.json`.

 Now, you can set a **Breakpoint** on any place of `samples/cpp/hello_query_device/main.cpp` sample and run Debug (F5).

 ## Debug Python sample